leonardodrigo/breweries-data-lake/README.md

 - **Email Notifications**: Use the `EmailOperator` for immediate alerts on validation failures and pipeline issues.
 - **Slack Notifications**: Integrate Slack via webhooks for real-time alerts, enabling quick responses from the team.

-By adopting this streamlined monitoring and alerting process, we can improve reliability and integrity, providing stakeholders with trustworthy data.
+By adopting this monitoring and alerting process, we can improve reliability and integrity, providing stakeholders with trustworthy data.

+If you find this repository valuable, please consider giving it a star!

+Cheers! :beers: